Home Lessons Tutorials Links Books About Us Site Map

 Warren G. Harding presidency is ranked by historians as one of the worst, perhaps one step above President Grant's ranking.

-Warren G. Harding once lost all the White House china gambling, on one hand of cards.
+He also liked to play poker and have cigars and whiskey.
+Warren G. Harding once lost all the White House china gambling, on a hand of cards.

 Warren Harding had the largest feet of any President.
 He wore a size 14 shoes.